-The Company offers its own document management infrastructure (accessANYwareTM) that is built for high volume transaction processing and is specifically designed for the healthcare industry.
+The Company offers its own, internally developed, document management infrastructure

+(accessANYwareTM) that is built for high volume transaction processing and is specifically designed for the healthcare industry.
 In addition to providing access to information not previously available at the desktop, Streamline Health's applications fulfill the administrative and regulatory needs of the Health Information Management, Patient Financial Services and other hospital administrative departments.
-Furthermore, these systems have been specifically designed to integrate with any

-Clinical Information System.
-For example, Streamline Health has integrated its products with selected systems from Emergis, Inc. (a Telus company) (Oacis Electronic Medical Record), Siemens Medical Solutions USA Inc. (Siemens), Cerner Corporation, and GE Healthcare (see below) applications, thus enabling customers to use our solutions without the expense of replacing entire software systems to gain the software functionality.
+Furthermore, these systems have been specifically designed to integrate with any Clinical Information System through various means, including our proprietary software integration tool, Stream-ITSM.
+For example, Streamline Health has integrated its solutions with selected systems from Emergis, Inc. (a Telus company) (Oacis Electronic Medical Record), Siemens Medical Solutions USA Inc. (Siemens), Cerner Corporation, Eclipsys Corporation, Lawson Software, and GE Healthcare (see below) applications, thus enabling customers to use our solutions without the expense of replacing entire software systems to gain the software functionality.
 By offering electronic access to all the patient information components of the medical record, this integration completes one of the most difficult tasks necessary to provide a true Electronic Medical Record.
 Streamline Health's systems deliver on-line enterprise wide access to fully updated patient information, which historically was maintained on a variety of media, including paper, magnetic disk, optical disk, and microfilm.